marijnh/Eloquent-JavaScript/02_program_structure.md

 This program is exactly equivalent to the [earlier](program_structure#loops) even-number-printing example.
-The only change is that all the ((statement))s that are related to the “state” of the loop are grouped together after `for`.
+The only change is that all the ((statement))s that are related to the "state" of the loop are grouped together after `for`.

 The ((parentheses)) after a `for` keyword must contain two ((semicolon))s.
 The part before the first semicolon _initializes_ the